kingjosephm/GAN/README.md

 # Document contents and intended audience
 This document aims to serve four purposes.
 First, describe the code contained in this repository, how it was run on Booz Allen hardware, how to possibly run it on other hardware, and general performance expectations.
 Second, offer a brief explanation of the theory behind the code and the code relates to this theory.
 Third, detail the training date used by this code and how they were obtained.
 Fourth, offer a summary of the existing results, prior experiments, outstanding issues, and potential future uses of the code.
-This document is written for a semi-technical audience that is presumed to have (some) familiarity with the Python language, deep neural networks, and computer vision models.
+This document is written for a semi-technical audience that is presumed to have (some) familiarity with the Python language, Linux, Docker, deep neural networks, and computer vision models.
 We also aim to relate this repository to other repositories and efforts within the MERGEN project.

 # Repository branches